 Commencing with the Closing Date, Hitachi and its controlled affiliates became subject to customary "standstill" restrictions limiting or prohibiting, among other things, directly or indirectly, the acquisition of additional securities of the company or seeking or proposing a change of control transaction.
 The standstill period runs until the earlier of (i) a change of control of the company or (ii) 90 days after the Hitachi Nomination Right terminates.
 Pursuant to the Investor Rights Agreement, Hitachi has registration rights with respect to the shares of our common stock it received in the Transaction, including shelf, demand and piggyback registration rights.
-Pursuant to Amendment No. 2 to Investor Rights Agreement, dated August 27, 2013, we are required to file and have declared effective by the SEC a registration statement permitting the resale of the shares of our common stock owned by Hitachi by a date to be designated by Hitachi in consultation with us and after reasonable prior notice to us.
+Pursuant to Amendments No. 2 and No. 3 to the Investor Rights Agreement, dated August 27, 2013 and October 29, 2013, respectively, we are required to file and have declared effective by the SEC a registration statement permitting the resale of up to 12,500,000 shares of our common stock owned by Hitachi by a date to be designated by Hitachi in consultation with us and after reasonable prior notice to us.
+Pursuant to the Investor Rights Agreement, on October 30, 2014, we filed an automatic shelf registration statement with the SEC on Form S-3ASR to permit the resale by Hitachi of up 12,500,000 shares of our common stock.
+Upon closing of the secondary offering on November 6, 2013, Hitachi owned 12,500,000 shares of our common stock, which, as of September 9, 2014, amounts to approximately 5.35% of our outstanding shares of common stock.

 Director Compensation Arrangements.
-On August 14, 2013, we entered into an amendment to the Investor Rights Agreement with Hitachi by which we agreed to make certain payments to Hitachi in lieu of our prior undertaking to compensate the Hitachi Designated Directors on the same basis that we compensate other non-employee directors.
-Hitachi received an initial payment of approximately \$522,000.
-For each year of service after November 13, 2013, commencing with our 2013 Annual Meeting of Stockholders, Hitachi will be entitled to a cash payment with respect to each continuing Hitachi Designated Director equal to the base annual retainer otherwise payable to one of our other non-employee directors pursuant to our non-employee director compensation policy then in effect (which annual cash retainer is currently \$75,000 and is payable promptly following the Annual Meeting of Stockholders).
+On August 14, 2013, we entered into a letter agreement amending the Investor Rights Agreement with Hitachi, pursuant to which we agreed to make certain payments to Hitachi in lieu of our prior undertaking to compensate the Hitachi Designated Directors on the same basis that we compensate other non-employee directors.
+For each year of service after November 13, 2013, commencing with our 2013 Annual Meeting of Stockholders, Hitachi is entitled to a cash payment with respect to each continuing Hitachi Designated Director equal to the base annual retainer otherwise payable to one of our other non-employee directors pursuant to our non-employee director compensation policy then in effect (which annual cash retainer is currently \$75,000 and is payable promptly following the Annual Meeting of Stockholders).
 Hitachi also will be entitled to an additional cash payment(s) determined by reference to the grants of RSUs the Hitachi Designated Directors would have been granted had such Hitachi Designated Directors participated in our non-employee director RSU grant program.
 Such cash payment(s) will be payable to Hitachi within ten (10) days after the date on which such hypothetical RSUs would have vested had such units actually been granted to the Hitachi Designated Directors under the terms of our non-employee director RSU grant program, and will be calculated based on the number of units that would have vested multiplied by the closing price of a share of our common stock on the vesting date.
-Hitachi will not be entitled to any cash payment with respect to any hypothetical RSUs for which the applicable vesting conditions would not have been satisfied by the applicable Hitachi Designated Director.
-The Hitachi Designated Directors are not entitled to any compensation from us for their service on our board of directors but are entitled to the same travel and expense reimbursement as our other non-employee directors.
+For each of the Hitachi Designated Directors, Hitachi received a payment of \$537,845 for fiscal 2014.
+Hitachi will not be entitled to any cash payment with respect to any hypothetical RSUs for which the applicable vesting conditions would not have been satisfied by the applicable Hitachi Designated Directors are not entitled to any compensation from us for their service on our board of directors but are entitled to the same travel and expense reimbursement as our other non-employee directors.